Entanglement surfaces for rotating cylindrical black holes: Introduction

 \section{Introduction}

 One of the main obstacles in studying Hawking evaporation in the context of AdS/CFT holography is the property that large black holes in Anti de Sitter are in thermal equilibrium with the outside environment, since the boundary of spacetime acts as a reflecting box \cite{Hawking:1982dh}.
 In the absence of a natural outgoing flux at infinity, one has to modify the setup by inducing a leaking of radiation across the boundary \cite{Rocha:2008fe,Mathur:2014dia}, for example by coupling the black hole with external radiation, acting like a bath where the black hole can radiate into.
 The dual interpretation of this setup is a CFT which is coupled to an external system.
 Such construction has led to important developments in the calculation of the entanglement entropy of black hole radiation, showing that a correct accounting of quantum effects in the definition of entangling surfaces can reproduce the behavior of the Page curve of black hole radiation, a necessary behavior for the evaporation process to preserve unitarity \cite{Penington:2019npb,Almheiri:2019psf}.
-These findings rely on the derivation of a new kind of/on a new prescription for deriving extremal surfaces \cite{Engelhardt:2014gca,Faulkner:2013ana}, which results in surfaces disconnected from the radiation region, called \emph{islands} \cite{Almheiri:2019hni,Almheiri:2020cfm}.
+These findings rely on the derivation of a new kind of extremal surfaces \cite{Engelhardt:2014gca,Faulkner:2013ana}, which results in surfaces disconnected from the radiation region, called \emph{islands} \cite{Almheiri:2019hni,Almheiri:2020cfm}.
+It has recently been argued that such entanglement islands allow for a consistent realization of holography in presence of global symmetries in the bulk EFT \cite{Geng:2025gns}.

 The study of entanglement surfaces is thus crucial to our understanding of black hole evaporation, but their explicit construction is not always at reach.
 In the first works \cite{Almheiri:2019hni}, the coupling of the black hole with an external CFT has been realized by considering a black hole on an Anti de Sitter brane, embedded on a higher dimensional AdS spacetime.
 This construction can actually be obtained via an end-of-the-world (ETW) brane that intersects the boundary of the higher dimensional bulk spacetime at an angle $\mu_0$, realizing a so-called \emph{double holographic construction} \cite{Karch:2000ct,Karch:2000gx,Chen:2020uac,Chen:2020hmv,Geng:2020fxl,Rozali:2019day}.
 Within this framework, island surfaces are geometries that connect the black hole on the brane and the boundary radiation region via the bulk spacetime, and can be explicitly constructed, following the HRT prescription, \cite{Almheiri:2019psy}.
 Moreover, thanks to the C-metric construction, it is possible to access quantum properties of black holes in 3d Anti de Sitter on a brane \cite{Emparan:2020znc,Emparan:2021yon,Bhattacharya:2025tdn}.